Maheshwaribiradar7/sign-up-page/README.md

 # sign-up-page
-# this is a sign-up page for the pixel perfection event using HTML, CSS, JavaScript.
+# this is challenge 1 of making sign-up page for the pixel perfection event using HTML, CSS, JavaScript.